-- Appointment of a new member of the Board of Directors, the Management Committee or the Independent Control Functions can only be organized through a defined cycle; - In case of renewal of a mandate, a file is constituted and provided to the National Bank of Belgium; - New elements with regards to a person's fit and proper status are tracked, assessed and kept as part of the documentation which could lead to a (partial) reassessment of the fit and proper status/file.
+- Appointment of a new member of the Board of Directors, the Management Committee or the Independent Control Functions can only be organized through a defined cycle: a "full fit and proper assessment" is conducted with a review by the Compliance Officer and submission to the Nomination and Remuneration Committee and the National Bank of Belgium; - In case of renewal of a mandate, a file is also constituted, reviewed by the Compliance Officer and submitted to the Nomination and Remuneration Committee and to the National Bank of Belgium; - During the term of the mandates, a periodic fit and proper assessment is also conducted (mid mandate): this reassessment is an abridged version of the 'full assessment' that takes place on appointment.
+It allows a verification and confirmation that suitability requirements are met during the course of the mandate and for the reappointment/re-election; - New elements with regards to a person's fit and proper status are tracked, assessed and kept as part of the documentation which could lead to a (partial) ad hoc reassessment of the fit and proper status/file.